ClemsonChoirs/website/src/pages/index.md

     performing a diversity of repertoire, commissioning new works, and collaborating with other art forms.
 Finally, our outreach programs aim to enrich the music education of students throughout our region.
-  heading: Clemson Vocal Studies Mission Statement
+  heading: Clemson Vocal Arts Mission Statement
 backgroundImage: /img/WorldPremiere2019.jpg
 socialMedia:
   - icon: /img/fb-white.svg